-14.4 No resolutions
+15.4 No resolutions

-Following the public forum no debate or decisions will be made at the meeting on issues raised during the forum unless related to items already on the agenda.
+Following the public forum, no debate or decisions will be made at the meeting on issues raised during the forum unless related to items already on the agenda.
+(See the 2019 Guide to Standing Orders for suggestions of good practice in dealing with issues raised during a forum.)

-15. Deputations
+16. Deputations

 The purpose of a deputation is to enable a person, group or organisation to make a presentation to a meeting on a matter or matters covered by that meeting's terms of reference.
-Deputations are approved by the Chairperson or an official with delegated authority.
+Deputations should be approved by the Chairperson, or an official with delegated authority, five working days before the meeting.
+Deputations may be heard at the commencement of the meeting or at the time that the relevant agenda item is being considered.

-15.1 Time limits
+16.1 Time limits

-Speakers can speak for up to 5 minutes.
+Speakers can speak for up to 5 minutes, or longer at the discretion of the Chairperson.
 No more than two speakers can speak on behalf of an organisation's deputation.

-15.2 Restrictions
+16.2 Restrictions